meet our team members

 Our interdisciplinary project team includes faculty, graduate, and undergraduate students from Political Science, Anthropology, Ecology, and Natural Resources from Purdue University and Northwestern University.

-Dr. Kimberly Marion Suiseeya is an Assistant Professor of Environmental Justice and Community Resilience in the Department of Political Science at Purdue University.
+Dr. Kimberly Marion Suiseeya is an Assistant Professor in the Department of Political Science at Northwestern University.
 Her research examines the interactions between norms, institutions, and justice in global forest governance.
 Her areas of expertise include: environmental justice, global environmental governance, political ecology, and the politics of biodiversity conservation in Laos and mainland Southeast Asia.
+Photo Copyright: Justin Barber Photography

 Dr. Laura Zanotti is an associate professor in the Department of Anthropology at Purdue University.
 She is is an environmental anthropologist and interdisciplinary social scientist whose research program partners with communities to better understand how local, mostly rural, livelihoods and well-being can be sustained for future generations.
 Her areas of expertise include: feminist political ecology, space and place, decolonizing and collaborative methodologies, digital anthropology, communities and conservation.